 There are several ways that investors and employers can support the WorkReady Summer Employment program.

 PYN has many exciting ways to partner with investors outside of donations and summer work experiences.
 If you are interested in discussing sponsorship and in-kind donations, or exploring public-private partnerships, contact Stephanie Gambone, Executive Vice President.

-PYN convenes and collaborates with dozens of organizations, schools and government agencies through partnership efforts aimed at increasing and enhancing opportunities for youth including Project U-Turn, WorkReady Philadelphia, and the Philadelphia Council for College and Career Success.
+PYN convenes and collaborates with dozens of organizations, schools and government agencies through partnership efforts aimed at increasing and enhancing opportunities for youth including Project U-Turn, and WorkReady Philadelphia.

 For more information about these partnerships, please contact Stephanie Gambone at 267-502-3726 or email her.